Research Methods in Psychology

 Course content

-The course prepares you for academic, clinical, educational or health psychology careers, or careers in which analytic techniques are of relevance.
-The flexibility and research focus of this course make it an excellent choice for those who wish to progress to a PhD.
+The flexibility and research focus of this course make it an excellent choice for those aspiring to pursue a PhD in the future.

 Information for international students